 When traveling to a new country, I would much prefer to stay on the couch of someone I know than in a hotel.
 For me, hotels are generally sterile, void of warmth and personality, while someone’s home, albeit a touch “personal” at times, at least provides me with a sense of authenticity and cultural relevance.
-Everything from the photos on the walls to the aroma of native spices lingering in the kitchen makes me feel as if I’m actually experiencing a culture, as opposed to being an outsider feeling as if I’m looking into a fish bowl.
-Granted, a week in any given location, irregardless as to where I sleep, will not give me a comprehensive look inside someone’s world, but at least I can get a good, solid glance.
+Everything from the photos on the walls to the aroma of native spices lingering in the kitchen makes me feel as if I’m actually experiencing a culture, as opposed to being an outsider feeling as if I’m looking into a fishbowl.
+Granted, a week in any given location, regardless as to where I sleep, will not give me a comprehensive look inside someone’s world, but at least I can get a good, solid glance.

 To give you an example, when our parents came to town this past May, we took them to Masia Ferreres located in just north of Terrassa by an hour and a half, in the municipality of Ovan.
-The main house dates back to the 16th century, chockfull of historical artifacts that will make your jaw drop in awe; while two casa rurales sit in front of the massive 3 story family estate, flanked by roaming sheep, goats, family dogs, stray cats, cows and 3 gorgeous peacocks.
-Our Casa Rural, the larger of the two, was called, El Baluard, contained 3 large bedrooms with private baths, a fireplace, diningroom, living room, fully stocked kitchen, dishwasher, washer, bbq and one of the most beautiful terraces, all for 100 euros a night (25 euros per person).
+The main house dated back to the 16th century, chockfull of historical artifacts that will make your jaw drop in awe; while two casa rurales sit in front of the massive 3 story family estate, flanked by roaming sheep, goats, family dogs, stray cats, cows, and 3 gorgeous peacocks.
+Our Casa Rural, the larger of the two, was called, El Baluard, containing 3 large bedrooms with private baths, a fireplace, dining room, living room, fully stocked kitchen, dishwasher, washer, bbq and one of the most beautiful terraces, all for 100 euros a night (25 euros per person).
 Was it worth it?
 Absolutely!!
 Now you can go to a local wine shop and market, stock up for your stay and enjoy your vacation in a more personal and relaxed manner.
 Additionally, if your hosts are as wonderful as ours have typically been, they will be a wealth of information as to where to find the best local restaurants, great cultural treasures, and best of all, where to source the best food for your bbq that evening.

 Now that I’ve hopefully convinced you to rent a Casa Rural during your next stay in Spain, allow me to give you my top 5 tips for getting a great place!

-Tip 1: Use a good Search Engine!
+There are loads of fabulous booking sites to find a holiday home.
 Top Rural has always been a great resource for us.
 Easy to use, available in several languages (language tab at the bottom of the site), and capable of customizing your search with ease, it’s been our “go to” resource anytime we’re seeking out a good place.
 However, if you type in “casa rural” into your browser, there are several others to choose from.
 Additionally, if you’re looking for a super swanky villa, Home Away is another great site to use.
 Always remember to mark “self-catered house” if you want a private, fully stocked house with a kitchen.